 -Composite scores will range from 205 to 805—and the individual DI, V, and Q sections will be assigned sub-scores from 60 to 90.
 Although the total / composite scoring scale is essentially the same as the old scoring scale, plus 5 points to help distinguish between the two exams, the corresponding percentiles, section subscores, and composite aka "total" score conversions will in fact be significantly different.

 -Test-takers can bookmark questions as they proceed through a section.
 Once all the questions in a section are answered, they will have the option to review all the questions, and to change up to 3 answers before time expires.

--As with the current GMAT, the "select section order" screen will appear before the start of the exam, allowing test-takers to choose their preferred sequence of the Focus's 3 multiple-choice sections: Verbal, Quant, and Data Insights.
+-As with the current GMAT, the "select section order" screen will appear before the start of the exam, allowing test-takers to choose any of their 6 preferred sequences of the Focus's 3 multiple-choice sections: Verbal, Quant, and Data Insights.

 -Student score reports will be expanded and included in the overall cost of the exam (currently $275).
 Presumably, these new and improved score reports will resemble the current ESR (Enhanced Score Report) that is currently available at an additional cost of $30, for the test-center GMAT only.

 -School score reporting options will be simplified and improved.
 The GMAT Focus will adopt the more flexible score reporting system currently used by the GMAT Online, where MBA programs can only see the scores that students choose to send, and drop the antiquated one used by the test-center GMAT, where all non-cancelled scores from the last 5 years are listed on the school score report.
 Specifically, GMAC has promised that "each official score report will only contain one exam score."

 Today's 200-800 GMAT will continue for approximately one more year, until about March of 2024.
 Scores on this version of the exam will still be valid for 5 years from the test date, and will still be accepted by nearly all MBA programs.